fabry-training/portal-manual-doc/doc/handbook-fr/posoperator.md

 - City
 - Location

-This is to guarantee that the PosOperator can be found correctly in the ft.Portal via his email address and can be assigned to the PosDealer.
+This is to guarantee that the PosOperator can be found correctly in the fiskaltrust.Portal via his email address and can be assigned to the PosDealer.

 #### Managing the invitations